 HR ANALYTICS

-What Is Workforce Analytics?
-And How It Drives Business Value
+Workforce Analytics: What It Is and How It Drives Business Value

 Improve workforce planning, employee management, and business outcomes through workforce analytics.
 Learn how to use data from internal and external sources to track key HR metrics and improve HR strategy.